gitlzzz/ATLAS/docs/source/tools.md

   - **Description**: Name of the Weights & Biases project.
   - **Type**: `str`

-## MLIP Benchmark - `mdb_benchmark_mlip`
+## MLIP Benchmark - `atl_benchmark_mlip`

 Evaluates and compares the performance of Machine Learning Interatomic Potentials (MLIPs) using a suite of benchmarks.
-This tool can load models from `.model` files or from MatDBForge workchains using the AiiDA pk/uuid and run various evaluations, such as molecular dynamics simulations, defect calculations, and surface energy analysis, returning figures and output with results.
+This tool can load models from `.model` files or from ATLAS workchains using the AiiDA pk/uuid and run various evaluations, such as molecular dynamics simulations, defect calculations, and surface energy analysis, returning figures and output with results.

-**Usage:** `mdb_benchmark_mlip [OPTIONS]`
+**Usage:** `atl_benchmark_mlip [OPTIONS]`

 ### Main Arguments